dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - coming up explaination script
 - have a demonstration mode to walk through the interface
 - better explaination for the triangulation and locate+ tasks
-* the idea of the triangulation and locate+ task?

-- tape to indicate the outside
-- does the data indicate the correct trend?

 - screenshots of the interface
 - thickness of the line